Mount Santo Tomas

-Mount Santo Tomas is a potentially active stratovolcano in the Philippines located in the municipality of Tuba in the province of Benguet.
+Mount Santo Tomas (Ilocano: Bantay Santo Tomas, Tagalog: Bundok Santo Tomas) is a potentially active stratovolcano in the Philippines located in the municipality of Tuba in the province of Benguet.
 The mountain is part of the protected Santo Tomas Forest Reserve declared through Proclamation No. 581 signed by President Manuel L. Quezon on July 9, 1940.

 On May 5, 2015, a Permanent Environmental Protection Order was issued by the Court of Appeals with the Writ of Kalikasan and Writ of Continuing Mandamus.

 Due to its high elevation, several communications and broadcasting companies constructed relay stations at the summit.

 Physical features

 Mount Santo Tomas is a stratovolcano with numerous volcanic vents and fissures.

 Listings

 Philippine Institute of Volcanology and Seismology (PHIVOLCS) lists Mount Santo Tomas as potentially active volcano.

 The Global Volcanism Program is uncertain about the last activity of Mount Santo Tomas.